alpharaoh/zanin/web/services/sid/README.md

 3. **Identification**: Extract embeddings from audio segments, compare via cosine similarity
 4. **Threshold**: If similarity >= 0.25, label as "owner", else "other"

+## Rainbow Passage (For enrollment)

+When the sunlight strikes raindrops in the air, they act as a prism and form a rainbow.
+The rainbow is a division of white light into many beautiful colors.
+These take the shape of a long round arch, with its path high above, and its two ends apparently beyond the horizon.
+There is, according to legend, a boiling pot of gold at one end.
+People look, but no one ever finds it.
+When a man looks for something beyond his reach, his friends say he is looking for the pot of gold at the end of the rainbow.

 ## Model

 Uses [SpeechBrain ECAPA-TDNN](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb) trained on VoxCeleb1+2: